Mussbront/alx-system_engineering-devops/0x00-shell_basics/README.md

 Contents of a directory in long format with numerical ID
 6. Script to create a directory in another directory
 7. Script to move a file from one directory to another
+8. Script to delete file in an absolute path
+9.